Antiquing For Bootleg Youtube At The Last Beach 8/24/25

 Yep, just replacing one social media with another (if you can call Last.fm a 'social media').
 But, hey, now you can see what I've been listening to at any given moment!

 And if you're wondering how I 'scorbble' well, I don't really stream music (discounting Youtube), but I do use Windows Media Player.
 And how I obtain my music is through ripping CDs to my computer.
 I do have a few albums I got through digital downloads on bandcamp and the like, but those are few and far between.
 I like collecting music, and, for some reason, it feels different listening to a thing that you bought digitally than to listen to something you physically own.
-I think it's mainly just a case of having a physical represetation of something can make you have a stronger bond to it than if it where a thoretical thing you own... yeah probably that.
+I think it's mainly just a case of having a physical represetation of something can make you have a stronger bond to it than if it where a theoretical thing you own... yeah probably that.

 And lastly, to end things off, the website.